ykla/debian-for-rpi4b/README.md

-# debian-aarch64-for-raspberry pi 4b
+# debian-aarch64-for-raspberry pi 4b/3B+

- - Debian buster aarch64 for Raspberry pi 4B.
+ - Debian buster aarch64 for Raspberry pi 4B(also aupport RPI3B+, but you need adjust config.txt by yourself).
   -- No xorg and desktop, only installed base tools.